-If you are taking an NSAID such as ibuprofen, or diclofenac, you will need to take this with or after food.
-This is because they can be quite hard on the stomach and sometimes cause bleeding in the stomach.
+If you are taking an NSAID such as ibuprofen or diclofenac, you will need to take this with or after food.
+This is because they can irritate the lining of your stomach and sometimes cause bleeding in your stomach.

 What is the usual length of treatment?